 A Family Affair

-Interventions are more common than you think.
-Anywhere from 10-20 percent of those who enter treatment do so as the result of an intervention.
-Those who do have a head start because the entire family goes into the treatment process with a better understanding of how it works and the role they can each play in a successful outcome.
+Interventions are also more common than you think.
+Anywhere from 10% to 20% of those who enter treatment do so as the result of an intervention.
+Those who begin this journey through an intervention have a head start because the entire family goes into the treatment process with a better understanding of how it works and the role they can each play in a successful outcome.

 What Happens After Choosing the Type of Intervention?

 Once the individual’s family and friends work with the professional interventionist to decide which type of intervention will best suit the individual’s recovery needs, they can then gather the group of people who will be directly involved in the intervention.
 They will also decide on the location, date and time of the intervention, and should create and practice a script for the meeting.
 This script will help the intervention members stay on track during the meeting and remind them of its focus and goals.
 It should contain the following information, as suggested by the Mayo Clinic:

 - Clear consequences for the individual if he or she doesn’t accept treatment

 - A list of specific instances when the individual’s addiction physically, emotionally or psychologically injured herself or another person